Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Additional Analyses

 \paragraph{Differences across languages} In Figure~\ref{fig:lang1} we separate the debiasing results evaluated on CrowS-Pairs (Figure~\ref{fig:csp_lang}) and the detoxification results (Figure~\ref{fig:detox_lang}) per language.\footnote{In Figure~\ref{fig:lang2} in Appendix~\ref{sec:appendix-diff_lang} we show the same figures for StereoSet (Figure~\ref{fig:ss_lang}) and MBBQ (Figure~\ref{fig:mbbq_lang}).} Debiasing and detoxification do not transfer equally well to all languages.
 In line with findings by \citet{li-etal-2024-preference}, transfer is higher for Indo-European languages that share Latin script, vocabulary, and several typological and linguistic features with English, such as Romance languages French and Portuguese, and Germanic languages German and Swedish.
 The low detoxification performance for Dutch and debiasing performance for Spanish show that transfer does not always take place for languages from similar language families.
 Rather, it seems that transfer is worse for lower resource languages like Dutch, Maltese, and Catalan, for which models are likely to have seen fewer training data.

-To investigate which features of the evaluation language predict whether bias and toxicity mitigation transfer from English, we compute the correlation between the transfer and a variety of features that prior work has found influential for cross-lingual sharing.
-We include subword overlap with English, an important factor for cross-lingual factual consistency \citep{qi-etal-2023-cross}, and the similarity to English in terms of language family, geography, and syntax, since cross-lingual sharing also occurs for languages that use a different script and therefore have zero subword overlap with English \citep{pires-etal-2019-multilingual,artetxe-etal-2020-cross,muller-etal-2021-unseen,pfeiffer-etal-2021-unks}. \citet{li-etal-2024-preference} find that the cross-lingual success of DPO for toxicity mitigation is high when English and the evaluation language have similar semantic representations, an alignment they speculate is driven by shared linguistic features and sufficient training data.
-Therefore, we also incorporate bilingual sentence similarity to English, and percentage of language data in the Common Crawl\footnote{\url{https://commoncrawl.org/}} as features.
-We include this analysis in Appendix~\ref{sec:appendix-factors}.
-The results show a moderate correlation with amount of language data in Common Crawl ($-0.6 < r < -0.4$) for all except the Aya models, and with subword overlap and bilingual sentence similarity only for some models, but are otherwise inconclusive.
+To investigate which features of the evaluation language predict whether bias and toxicity mitigation transfer from English, we compute correlations between the transfer and a variety of features that prior work has found influential for cross-lingual sharing.
+First, we include percentage of language data in the Common Crawl\footnote{\url{https://commoncrawl.org/}} to investigate whether transfer is indeed correlated to the amount of language resources available.
+We also include subword overlap with English, an important factor for cross-lingual factual consistency \citep{qi-etal-2023-cross}, which we compute by segmenting the Flores-200 \citep{guzman-etal-2019-flores,goyal-etal-2022-flores,nllbteam2022languageleftbehindscaling} corpus with each model's tokenizer before computing the pairwise overlap between English and each other language.

+Next, we include the similarity to English in terms of language family, geography, and syntax, since cross-lingual sharing also occurs for languages that use a different script and therefore have zero subword overlap with English \citep{pires-etal-2019-multilingual,artetxe-etal-2020-cross,muller-etal-2021-unseen,pfeiffer-etal-2021-unks}.
+We obtain each language's typological features from the URIEL database using \texttt{lang2vec} \citep{littell-etal-2017-uriel}, and compute the cosine similarity between each language's features and those for English. \citet{li-etal-2024-preference} find that the cross-lingual success of DPO for toxicity mitigation is high when English and the evaluation language have similar semantic representations, an alignment they speculate is driven by shared linguistic features and sufficient training data.
+Therefore, we follow \citep{li-etal-2024-preference} and for all evaluation datasets compute the average per-layer cosine similarity between sentence representations for each language and English.

+For each model, we compute the Spearman correlation between the possible predictors and the amount of debiasing or detoxification taking place as measured on CrowS-Pairs and RTP-LX, the evaluation datasets with at least $8$ languages.
+We provide more experimental details including all correlation values (Table~\ref{tab:corr}) in Appendix~\ref{sec:appendix-factors}.